pjss1223/tLaSDI/README.md

 Y. Choi were partially supported for this work by Laboratory Directed Research and Development (LDRD) Program by the U.S. Department of Energy (24-ERD-035).
 Y.
-Choi was partially supported for this work by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, as part of the CHaRM- NET Mathematical Multifaceted Integrated Capability Center (MMICC) program, under Award Number DE-SC0023164 at Lawrence Livermore National Laboratory.
+Choi was partially supported for this work by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, as part of the CHaRMNET Mathematical Multifaceted Integrated Capability Center (MMICC) program, under Award Number DE-SC0023164 at Lawrence Livermore National Laboratory.
-Y. Shin was partially supported for this work by the NRF grant funded by the Min- istry of Science and ICT of Korea (RS-2023-00219980).
+Y. Shin was partially supported for this work by the NRF grant funded by the Ministry of Science and ICT of Korea (RS-2023-00219980).

 ## License